Farrah Abraham Falls Out Of Sports Bra, Twerks Outrageously In ‘Look At My *ss’ Instagram Video

 Wearing @prettylittlething ????????????& Texting you all about the season finale of @exonthebeach TONIGHT @mtv 7pm … heard the house missed me ????
 Let’s Party! ???? @savageglobalproductions . . #boss #comeback #finale #farrahabraham #legend #og #exonthebeach #mtv #2019 #prettylittlething #tbt #malibu #pink #easter #snakeskin #busy #springbreak

-Farrah might make headlines for having exited the MTV franchise that made her famous, but this star is still a relevant face.
-Farrah attended the Venice Film Festival recently, although a wardrobe malfunction there turned the headline-making into a bit of an eyebrow-raiser, per The Inquisitr.
+Farrah might make headlines for having exited the MTV franchise that made her famous, but this star remains relevant to this day.
+She attended the Venice Film Festival recently, although a wardrobe malfunction at that event raised some eyebrows in the process, per The Inquisitr.

-As to Farrah’s health and fitness, the star has dished on her philosophies and her confidence.
+As to Farrah’s health and fitness, the star previously opened up about her philosophies and her confidence.

 “I love my body.
 Like, I am the healthiest I have ever been.
 I am the happiest.
 I am not so fit like I was last year.
 I am more feminine now.
 So, I have been enjoying it, I really have been,” Farrah told Life & Style.